DoDAO-io/defi-lending-and-borrowing-course/generated/questions/aave.md

 ##### How do aTokens accrue interest for the supplier / lender?

-- [x]  The number of aTokens in the user's possession keeps increasing while the rate of exchange between atokens and the underlying tokens remains the same
+- [x]  Aave keeps sending part of the supplied tokens as interest every second
-- [ ]  The number of aTokens in the user's possession keeps remains the same while the rate of exchange between atokens and the underlying tokens keeps increasing
+- [ ]  The number of aTokens in the user's possession remains the same while the rate of exchange between atokens and the underlying tokens keeps increasing
 - [ ]  The number of aTokens in the user's possession keeps increasing while the rate of exchange between atokens and the underlying tokens also increases
 - [ ]  aTokens are not used as of Aave V3